Key IssuesClick on the icons and learn about what Alexandria is fighting for and her plans

 - H.R.5185 - Green New Deal for Public Housing Act

 Alexandria believes that Women’s Rights are Human Rights, and that all women deserve equal access to workplace safety, equal pay, paid parental leave, full access to healthcare, and more.
-She wants to create a society in which women - which includes Black women, Native women, poor women, immigrant women, disabled women, Muslim women, lesbian queer and trans women - are free and able to care for and nurture their families in safe and healthy environments free from structural impediments.
+She wants to create a society in which women - which includes Black and Brown women, Native women, poor women, immigrant women, disabled women, working women, Muslim women, lesbian queer and trans women - are free and able to care for and nurture their families in safe and healthy environments, free from structural impediments.
 And that is why Alexandria supports economic rights, reproductive rights, and the end to oppression of all women.

 Alexandria is a firm believer in equal pay for all genders.
 The pay and hiring discrimination that women, particularly mothers, women of color, Indigenous women, lesbian, queer and trans women still face each day in our nation, as well as discrimination against workers with disabilities, is atrocious and must end.
 Equal pay for equal work will provide families with upward mobility and boost the economy.

 Alexandria is a proponent of legislation that reduces the discrimination and exploitation of working women, including women outside of traditional spheres of work.
 She believes we should be creating workforce opportunities for caregivers and parents, as well as additional support for them at home as workers caring for their families.
 In Congress, she has supported legislation that promotes caregiving and basic workplace protections — including benefits like paid family leave, access to affordable childcare, sick days, healthcare, fair pay, vacation time, and healthy work environments — which benefit society as a whole.
 Additionally, the AOC stands in opposition to the criminalization of sex work, criminalization which only increases violence against women.

 DEFEND AND EXPAND REPRODUCTIVE JUSTICE